-Let the cake cool for a few minutes in the tin then transfer to a wire rack.
+Let the cake cool in the tin for a few minutes, then transfer it to a wire rack.
 Cool the cake completely before frosting.

 Prepare the frosting by beating butter with a beater for 2 minutes.
 Add sugar little by little and mix well.
-Add 1/2 milk at a time until frosting is light and fluffy.
+Add ½ milk at a time until the frosting is light and fluffy.

 Want to satisfy your sweet tooth?

 - Carrot halwa

 - Peach Cobbler